oetiker/sourcey-buildpack/README.md

 ## `SourceyBuild.sh`

-In this script you install software using the classic autotools approach.
-With just two variables pre-configured for your installation fun:
+In this script your required thirdparty software.
+You are free to move about the cabin as long as the result of your effort ends up in the right location.
+There are two environment variables which help you in this:

 `PREFIX` pointing to `/home/vcap/app/sourcey` as this is the place where your compiled software will end up at runtime.

 `BUILD_DIR` pointing to `/tmp/staged/app` where the cloudfoundry droplet build process expects to find the results of your efforts to reside.

+At the end of your script all software must be installed in `$BUILD_PATH$PREFIX` and they must be setup to work when running from `$PREFIX`.

+For a classic autotools packaged application, your setup instructions might look like this:

 ```shell
 wget http://cool-site.com/source.tar.gz